dizyd/dizyd.github.io/_pages/shiny.md

 [**Curtailed RRT made easy**](https://fabiolareiber.shinyapps.io/CurtailedRRT/)

 This is a shiny-app is part of a published paper for sequential hypothesis testing whithin a Curtailed Sampling Plan using Randomized Response Techniques by Reiber, F., Schnuerch, M. & Ulrich, R. (in press).
-Improving the efficiency of surveys with randomized response models: A sequential approach based on curtailed sampling.
-Psychological Methods.
+Improving the efficiency of surveys with randomized response models: A sequential approach based on curtailed sampling. *Psychological Methods*.